junon-corp/juc/README.md

 ## Documentation
 The language's documentation will be there soon.
 If you have any question, open an issue or [contact me](mailto:antonherault@gmail.com).

+The compiler's code is documented.
+To generate the documentation pages, run `cargo doc --open` then your web browser will be opened on it.
+More comments are written in the code to help contributors understanding how it works but they are not showing up on the generated pages.

 ## Contributions
 Run a test : `tests/run.sh <test name>`.
 Some tests do not work with the current compiler's version, because the language is evolving. \
 The `<test name>` is a test file's name (without the extension) or a folder located in the "tests/" folder.